 On Point with Chris Papst

-Chris Papst is a two-time Emmy award winning reporter for CBS-21.
-Follow him on Facebook and Twitter@chrispapst.
+Chris Papst is a two-time Emmy Award winning reporter for CBS-21 news.